csc-training/geocomputing/python/STAC/Readme.md

 In this case the data values were the same, but storage details varied.
 All options had data as GeoTiffs.
 * FMI - in FMI object storage in Sodankylä.
-* Geocubes - in GeoCubes service (technically in CSC cPouta in Kajaani), divided into mapsheets, one mapsheet relativly big.
+* Geocubes - in GeoCubes service (technically in CSC cPouta in Kajaani), divided into mapsheets, one mapsheet relatively big.
-* Paituli - in Paitui service (technically at CSC in Espoo), divided into mapsheets, one mapsheet relativly small.
+* Paituli - in Paituli service (technically at CSC in Espoo), divided into mapsheets, one mapsheet relatively small.
 * Puhti - Paituli files in Puhti local disk

 The compute area was 1600 km2, the original 2m pixel size was used.
 The STAC search found 1 item from FMI, 16 from GeoCubes and 33 from Paituli/Puhti.
 Slope was computed with [spatial-xarray's slope function](https://xarray-spatial.org/reference/_autosummary/xrspatial.slope.slope.html).